dan-sprague/dan-sprague.github.io/_posts/2025-02-02-llmthinking.markdown

 where $x$ is an arbitrary sequence of words $x = (x_1,...,x_n)$.

 Of course, the "true" nature of $p(x)$ is unknown and therefore requires mathematical approximation.
 Enter LLMs.
 The billions of weights inside an LLM encode correlations between words, sentences, and paragraphs.
 However, these weights represent only a static set of variables that are not capable of generating a sequence on their own.
 A method is required to "decode" the weights inside the model into a generated sequence given contextualizing information $c$, such as a prompt provided to the LLM from a human.
-In other words, a method is required to roll the metaphorical dice to generate a sequence $x$ with probability $p$, given context $c$.
+In other words, a method is required to roll metaphorical dice to generate a sequence $x$ with probability $p$, given context $c$.

 $$ x \mid c \sim p(x) $$